 Most of us do not make promises we do not intend to keep.
 Circumstances may arise that prevent us, but the promisee is not always understanding—even if s/he is not a child.
 Breaking a promise you can keep insures one thing.
 You are a liar.
 That is a strong indictment, but it comes from a strong source—the Word of God.
 I could list more than a dozen verses in both OT and NT that speak to the subject.

 What about God?
 What was said above about us holds even more true for God.
 If every promise of God is not true—

-if He does keep even one of them, then He is a liar, our faith should crumble, and we are simply back depending on ourselves or others.
+if He does not keep even one of them, He is a liar, our faith should crumble, and we are simply back to depending on ourselves or others.

 But, indeed, God is not a liar and all His promises are true.
 Biblical Christians believe the Bible is the true Word of God, i.e., it contains no errors or inaccuracies (in its original form).
 He is Truth (Jesus words in John 17), and we can take God at His Word.
 The question is “Do we?”

 Three Promises of God that “stand out” so we can “stand on” them

 1. Promised to be God to His People (that includes us)